smitchell/spring-cloud-config-vault/vault/README.md

 vault operator unseal JKGORcUNtqGSXbTfovin+Th9ZBpZv8R9EUPCfuyaqPOR
 ```

-Check the status again.
-It should be unsealed:
+The output from the last unseal command should show it is now unsealed:
 ```
-$ vault status
 Key             Value
 ---             -----
 Seal Type       shamir